vuki656/package-info.nvim/doc/DEVELOPMENT.md

     ├── tests                               # Project tests for all the functionality ├── ui                                  # User interface components
-    ├── utils                               # Generic helper variables and functions ├── commands.lua                        # All the terminal commands that are used for the actions ├── config.lua                          # Setup of user passed configuration options ├── core.lua                            # Responsible for parsing package.json file
+    ├── utils                               # Generic helper variables and functions ├── config.lua                          # Setup of user passed configuration options ├── core.lua                            # Responsible for parsing package.json file
     ├── init.lua                            # Exports all the user facing commands